remsens-lim/virga_sniffer/docs/method.md

 ## Input data
 The Virga-Sniffer virga detection method receives as bare minimum input the *radar reflectivity* and values of *cloud-base height*.
 Ancillary data is accepted (and highly recommended) to refine the virga detection.
-Optional input data are the *doppler velocity*, *rain at surface flag* and *lifting condensation level*.
+Optional input data are the *Doppler velocity*, *rain at surface flag* and *lifting condensation level*.
 For a detailed descriptions see [Input dataset](input).

 (preprocessing)=
 ## Cloud-base preprocessing